-1. Frequent recidivation of the disease
+- 1. Frequent recidivation of the disease

-- The disease is complicated by voluminous bleeding
+- 2. The disease is complicated by voluminous bleeding

-Pyloroduodenal stenosis
+- 3. Pyloroduodenal stenosis

-Ulcer perforation
+- 4. Ulcer perforation

-Ulcer penetration into the head of pancreas, causing often exacerbations and
+- 5. Ulcer penetration into the head of pancreas, causing often exacerbations and signs of pancreatitis.

-- Choose the best combination of answers:
+Choose the best combination of answers:

-- a) Only 1 and 2